Blimster/msgpack_codable/README.md

 }
 ```

 The `@MsgPack()` macro accepts the extension type because it has a `fromMsgPack` constructor and a `toMsgPack` method.
-You have to implement by hand what the macros normally generates for you.
+You have to implement by hand what the macro normally generates for you.

-It is planned to support the application of the `@MsgPack()` macro on Dart extension types.
+> It is planned to support the application of the `@MsgPack()` macro on Dart extension types.

-### MessagePack format extension types
+### Using MessagePack format extension types

 Another option is to tell the `@MsgPack()` macro that the `Vector3` class is an MessagePack extension type.
-You do that by providing the `extType` parameter.
+You do that by providing the `extTypes` argument.

 ```dart
 @MsgPack(extTypes: ['Vector3'])